shensven/ubuntu-telegram-android-theme/README.md

-#Ubuntu Dark Theme for Telegram Android#
+#Ubuntu Theme for Telegram Android#
 With the design of [Ubuntu Dark Theme for Telegram Desktop](https://github.com/michaelkisiel/ubuntu-dark-telegram-theme)

 ##Theme Preview##